Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 > ***Autostop After N Incorrect***: In some instances, you might need to
 > configure a survey-type test instrument to stop automatically after a
 > specified number of consecutively incorrect responses.
 This option
-> will “autostop” the subtest by skipping the remaining questions
+> will “autostop” the subtest by skipping the remaining questions in the subtest
 > without requiring skip logic commands entered for each question.
 This
 > feature is used in the ‘Initial Sounds’ subtest of the EGRA, shown
 > below, which consists of 10 survey-type questions, each of which has